THE CASE FOR OLEHPAY

 Depending on your relationship with money changers, we've seen money changers cash checks for as high as a 5% fee.
 Check cashing fees are often presented broken down into two fees: a checking processing fee, and an exchange fee (the exchange fee can often be hidden as an unfavorable exchange rate).
 These often high fees, in fact, indicate checks are clearly not an economical way to receive money in Israel.

-Exchange rates are the easiest way for exchange companies to hide fees.
+Exchange rates are the easiest way an exchange company can hide fees.
 This is sometimes done unwittingly, as exchange rates are constantly moving targets and are based on the relationship of two currencies.
 In our case, the Shekel and Dollar see constantly fluctuating values as they are susceptible to influence from many uncontrollable economic variables.
-In order to hide additional profits (and even in some cases to prevent currency fluctuation), exchange companies present a rate that is far lower than the mid-rate - mid-rate being the value of how many Shekels one Dollar is worth.
+In order to hide additional profits (and even in some cases to prevent risk from currency fluctuation), exchange companies present a rate that is far lower than the mid-rate - mid-rate being the value of how many Shekels one Dollar is worth.

 It is important to note fundamentally that the amount of Shekels one Dollar is worth is different from the number of Shekels one Dollar can buy.
 While the first is often averaged from the day's trades and is determined daily by the Bank of Israel, the latter is often posed with a degree a subjectivity by the bank exchanging your funds.
 In our experience, these presented exchange rates differ deceivingly between inattentive clients.